cmeeren/Faqt/DOCUMENTATION.md

 ### Why not Shouldly?

-I will admit I have not used Shouldly myself, but its feature set (ignoring the actual assertions) seem to be a subset of that of FluentAssertions.
+I will admit I have not used Shouldly myself, but its feature set (ignoring the actual assertions) seems to be a subset of that of FluentAssertions.
 For example, it does not support chaining assertions.
 However, I like its easy-to-read assertion failure messages, and have used those as inspiration for Faqt's assertion messages.